Now recruiting in…

 FAQs

 • Visits typically last 30 to 60 minutes.
 Therapy Dogs can work for a maximum of 1 hour at a time.
-If your facility needs a longer program, multiple handler/dog teams can be scheduled simultaneously or in consecutive hours so all participants have a chance to interact.

 • The format varies based on facility type, participant age, and space: